Dácil

-Princess Dácil was a Guanche princess of the kingdom of Taoro on the island Tenerife (in the Canary Islands), best known for her marriage to a conqueror of the island.
+Princess Dácil was a Guanche princess of the kingdom of Taoro on the island of Tenerife (in the Canary Islands), best known for her marriage to a conqueror of the island.

 Early life

 Dácil or Dácila was born in the ancient Menceyato (kingdom) of Taoro (Tenerife, Canary Island), during the early second half of the fifteenth century.
 She was daughter to Mencey (king) Adjona and Caseloria and granddaughter of Bencomo.
 She had five brothers: Bentor, Ruiman, Rosalva, Chachiñama, and Tiñate.
 Dácil was admired throughout the island for her beauty.
-She was described as blonde and freckled, with green eyes, like many other aborigines of northern Tenerife.
+She was described as blonde and freckled, with green eyes.

 Personal life

 Dácil was initially intended to marry Duriman el Montañes (Duriman of the Mountains).
 However, with the arrival of the Spanish Captain Fernando García del Castillo, a Castilian officer of a Spanish Cavalry unit, Dácil gained another suitor.
 Captain Fernando García del Castillo was taken prisoner and placed under the care of Princess Dácil so that she could see to the wounds he had suffered in the Battle of Aguere.
 According to several historians, Captain Fernando García del Castillo acted as a diplomat, providing services between the Guanches and invading Spanish people, and was honored with some estimates by the King of Taoro.